 Guess who is behind removing all your flaws, making the app up-to-date and high-performing.
-Yes, the test engineers or call them QA engineers, are the ones behind this.
-This means QA is the one who tests a product to ensure that it functions properly and meets quality standards and client requirements.
+Yes, the test engineers or call them QA engineers, they are the ones behind this.
+This means, QA is the one who tests a product to ensure that it functions properly and meets quality standards and client requirements.
 QA acts as a final editor and pays close attention to every small detail.
 They catch errors and bugs early on and allow the team to fix them before they reach the users.

 QA has a specific role and they keep a constant check in the designing and development process so as to avoid all the tests happening in the later stage.

-The main focus of QA or a testing engineer is to:
+The main focus of QA or a testing engineer is to;

 - Ensure no bugs are left behind